ethereum/ERCs/ERCS/erc-77xx.md

 ## Abstract

-The standard enables users to deposit [ERC-20](./eip-20.md) tokens that can be withdrawn by a specified beneficiary at a future timestamp.
-Each deposit is assigned a unique ID and includes details such as the beneficiary, token type, amount, timestamp, and withdrawal status.
+This standard specifies that allows users to deposit [ERC-20](./eip-20.md) tokens for a beneficiary.
+The beneficiary can withdraw the tokens only after a specified future timestamp.
+Each deposit transaction is assigned a unique ID and includes details such as the token address, sender, recipient, amount, unlock time, and withdrawal status.

 ### Motivation

-Sometimes, we need deferred payments in various scenarios, such as vesting schedules, escrow services, or timed rewards.
-By providing a secure and reliable mechanism for time-locked token transfers, this contract ensures that tokens are transferred only after a specified timestamp is reached.
-This facilitates structured and delayed payments, adding an extra layer of security and predictability to token transfers.
-This mechanism is particularly useful for situations where payments need to be conditional on the passage of time.
+In various scenarios, such as vesting schedules, escrow services, or timed rewards, there is a need for deferred payments.
+This contract provides a secure and reliable mechanism for time-locked token transfers, ensuring that tokens can only be transferred after a specified timestamp is reached.
+By facilitating structured and delayed payments, it adds an extra layer of security and predictability to token transfers.
+This is particularly useful for scenarios where payments are contingent upon the passage of time.

 ## Specification